-If the Shocked cat cannot be seen anywhere on the stage area (anywhere near your track or donut or Cat1), then drag it in from the sprites area.
+If the Ghost cannot be seen anywhere on the stage area (anywhere near your track or donut or Cat1), then drag it in from the sprites area.

-In the Shocked cat coding area, choose another when I receive Zapped Event block (as shown in Figure 65).
+In the Ghost coding area, choose another when I receive Zapped Event block (as shown in Figure 65).
 Also choose a when green flag clicked block.
-The first thing you want to do is when the green flag is clicked you need to make sure the Shocked cat doesn't appear.
+The first thing you want to do is when the green flag is clicked you need to make sure the Ghost doesn't appear.
 When the program starts, it needs to hide.

-Figure 65: Event block for the Shocked cat
+Figure 65: Event block for the Ghost

-Your code for Shocked cat should look like Figure 66.
+Your code for Ghost should look like Figure 66.

-Figure 66: Code to date for the Shocked cat
+Figure 66: Code to date for the Ghost

-You are going to add a repeat loop, which will make the Shocked cat appear and disappear twice with a 0.3 second wait time in between.
+You are going to add a repeat loop, which will make the Ghost appear and disappear twice with a 0.3 second wait time in between.
 You will also broadcast 'zapped_over' after the loop is finished, so that Cat1 will know to reappear.